cloudfox/sKugies/Resources/Interview Prep/Interview Prep Answers.md

 - maybe one medium
 -  solved one with two-pointers approach and 1-D dynamic programming
- - focus more on just getting solid & efficient implementations for easy/medium problems in C++

-read Scott Meyer’s books, starting from “Effective C++”
+ - focus more on just getting solid & efficient implementations for easy/medium problems in C++ read Scott Meyer’s books, starting from “Effective C++”

-Know basics of the STL: vector, list, map and unordered map, and have a high-level understanding of how they are implemented under the hood
-(a good exercise is to implement a hash table if you haven’t done before)

 ####  Whiteboard questions: